ssmithx/btc-market-stall/README.md

 Arrive a bit early so give plenty of time to setup.
 Bring a cooler with drinks and snacks you can sit on.

 Have things to give away and start conversations.
-Your in a public place with friendly people.
+You are in a public place with friendly people!